Jibbyie/Jibbyie/README.md

 - 🔭 I’m currently working on developing games with Pygame, Unity and Unreal Engine.
 - 🌱 I’m currently learning C++, C# and C!
-- 👯 I’m looking to collaborate on game development
+- 👯 I’m looking to collaborate on game development.
-- 🤔 I’m looking for help with advanced database technologies
 - 💬 Ask me about my current projects!
 - 📫 How to reach me: Jibbyie@gmail.com